Purpose now email book

 • Limited community features compared to others

-Discussions can be organized into different Spaces by interest, making it a good membership site platform for a company that wants a customer service forum.
+Discussions can be organized into different Spaces, collections, or tags by interest, making it a good membership site platform for a company that wants a customer service forum.
+And with the customization power to include or exclude spaces, blocks, “Explore” sections, it has some useful flexibility to match what your brand needs.

 Tribe- screenshot

-Bettermode doesn't do paid memberships, and its missing some of the community building features of other membership platforms, things like connecting members by location or online courses.
+Bettermode doesn't do paid memberships, and it's missing some of the community-building features of other membership platforms.
+It doesn’t have features like connecting members by location or online courses.
 This means it's not the right choice for someone building a membership business.
-But it's is still a solid membership site platform for corporate users adding a forum to their website.
+But it is still a solid membership site platform for corporate users adding a forum to their website.

 Bettermode features